Loading CES pipeline...

 • Effective_Dose : The concentration at which the Peak response occurs.
 Compounds achieving high Peak values at lower effective doses are generally more promising candidates, as they exhibit strong modulation at pharmacologically relevant concentrations.

-• IC50 : Half-maximal inhibitory concentration, estimated independently for each experimental condition (Co-culture, Mono, and Control where available).
-Provides a classical potency reference point to complement the CES-specific metrics.
+• IC50 : Half-maximal inhibitory concentration, estimated independently for each experimental condition (Co-culture, Target, and Effector where available).
+Provides a classical potency reference point to complement the metrics specific to CES.

-• Toxic : Categorical flag identifying compounds with generalized effector-cell toxicity, based on the Drug Sensitivity Score (DSS) of the Control condition exceeding a user-adjustable threshold.
-Only available when Control (effector-only) data is provided.
+• Toxic : Categorical flag identifying compounds with generalized effector-cell toxicity, based on the Drug Sensitivity Score (DSS) of the Effector condition exceeding a user-adjustable threshold.
+Only available when Effector data is provided.
 Compounds flagged as toxic may show inflated co-culture efficacy due to direct effector killing rather than true immunomodulation.

 • QC_fit : Quality control status for the underlying dose-response model fits.
-A 'Fail' flag is triggered when the residual error of any condition-specific fit exceeds 30%, indicating that the model may not reliably represent the observed data for that compound.
+A flag indicating failure is triggered when the residual error of any condition-specific fit exceeds 30%, indicating that the model may not reliably represent the observed data for that compound.

 • Excluded compounds : Drugs automatically filtered by CES quality control.
 This occurs when the dose-response profiles across conditions exhibit biologically implausible behavior, such as concordant proliferative signals (strongly negative inhibition in both monoculture and co-culture), indicating assay artifacts rather than genuine pharmacological activity.
 Excluded compounds are retained in the results table for transparency but are not assigned a CES value.